SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-playbooks.md

 1. Click a failed action for an explanation of the failure. <br/><img src={useBaseUrl('img/platform-services/automation-service/reason-for-failed-action.png')} alt="Reasons for failed actions on a playbook" style={{border: '1px solid gray'}} width="800"/>
 1. Click the **Graph View** in the upper right and then click on the failed action.
 A pane opens that displays information about the action.
 Scroll to the bottom of the pane to see the explanation for the failure.
 In this example, it says "Error: Unexpected error during automatic action execution: Required field 'IP or HostName' is empty". <br/><img src={useBaseUrl('img/platform-services/automation-service/failed-action-in-graph-view.png')} alt="Failed action in playbook graph view" style={{border: '1px solid gray'}} width="800"/> <br/>Notice that the **Configuration** section of the pane says "IP or HostName: Playbook input.value".
 This gives us a clue why the playbook failed.
 Evidently, the action requires an IP and HostName as an input to the playbook.
 Since this is a playbook that ran on a Cloud SIEM Insight, perhaps the Insight didn't supply an IP or HostName.
 1. To investigate why the "Required field 'IP or HostName' is empty", let's click the **>** on the playbook name to see its payload. <br/><img src={useBaseUrl('img/platform-services/automation-service/arrow-on-playbook.png')} alt="Open playbook payload" style={{border: '1px solid gray'}} width="300"/> <br/>The payload displays.
 Notice how `hostname` is `NULL`.
 This might be why the action failed. <br/><img src={useBaseUrl('img/platform-services/automation-service/playbook-payload.png')} alt="Playbook payload" style={{border: '1px solid gray'}} width="300"/>

+Usually by examining the error message and the playbook payload you can uncover the reasons why an action failed.